 A second bachelor's degree applicant is admitted to CSUN as a graduate student and must meet all of the following requirements:

 - The applicant has an acceptable earned baccalaureate degree and a minimum cumulative grade point average of 2.5 in all units attempted as an undergraduate, independent of when the degree was granted;

 The applicant has an acceptable earned baccalaureate degree and a minimum grade point average of 2.5 in the last 60 semester/90 quarter units attempted from all post-secondary institutions attended.
 The entire semester or quarter in which the 60/90 units began will be used in the calculation;

 The applicant holds an acceptable post-baccalaureate degree earned at a regionally accredited institution.

 - Check application deadlines and program status (open, closed or exceptions) in the Admissions Calendar.

 - File an online application as a graduate student through CSUMentor.

-After you have applied to CSUN, make the rest of your admissions process go smoothly with these steps:
+After you have applied to CSUN, make sure the rest of your admission process goes smoothly:

 - Monitor your application status.
-Log into myNorthridge Portal, locate “My Checklist," and review your Incomplete Tasks such as missing transcripts.
-For help with the portal, see the How To Guides.
+Log into myNorthridge Portal, locate “My Checklist," and review your complete and incomplete tasks such as missing transcripts.
+For help, see the How To Guides.